Wilm0r/prosody-filer-s3/README.md

 # Prosody Filer S3 fork

-A simple XMPP upload server (tested with Prosody only so far) that relies on S3 API compatible storage (tested against my own Ceph only) instead of local disk, so that you can run it without local state on Kubernetes/Docker.
+A simple XMPP upload server (tested with Prosody only so far) that relies on S3 API compatible storage (tested against my own Ceph and [Scaleway (free 75GB)](https://www.scaleway.com/en/object-storage/)) instead of local disk, so that you can run it without local state on Kubernetes/Docker.

 Like the original version, it aims to be thin and simple.
 It streams PUT operations directly to S3, and fetch operations will by default redirect to a signed request to S3, instead of sitting in between as an unnecessary bottleneck.
 (If you do prefer proxying, it can be enabled using the `ProxyMode` setting.)

-For automatic purging, I believe you should be able to set retention periods on your S3 bucket instead of running deletion cronjobs.
+If you want automatic purging, just set [lifecycle policies](https://docs.aws.amazon.com/AmazonS3/latest/dev/lifecycle-configuration-examples.html) on your S3 bucket.

 ## `config.toml` example